Domain Generalisation for Object Detection under Covariate and Concept Shift: Experimental Validation

-\textbf{Network Architecture:} We use \frcnn as detector, with a ResNet50-FPN backbone network initialised with pre-trained ImageNet weights for GWHD and pretrained COCO weights for rest of the datasets.
-The feature extractor $F^{(\theta)}$ is the backbone, region proposal network and ROI pooling layer of the \frcnn network. $R^{(\beta)}$ is the bounding box regressor and $T^{(\phi)}$ is to the instance level classifier components of the \frcnn.
-The output of the backbone network is fed as input to domain adversarial network ($S^{(\psi)}$) while the output of ROI Pooling layer of the \frcnn detector is fed as an input to instance level domain classifier ($S^{(\psi)}_{ins}$), $2N$ domain specific classifiers ($T'_D$ and $T_D^\dagger$).
+{\em FRCNN} \cite{ren2015faster} is a two-stage detector, instantiated in the DG framework as in fig.~\ref{fig:proposed_block_diagram_frcnn}.
+We here use a ResNet50-FPN backbone network initialised with pre-trained pretrained COCO weights \cite{lin2014microsoft} for the autonomous driving experiments, and ImageNet weights \cite{deng2009imagenet} for \emph{GWHD}.
+The feature extractor $f$ is the backbone, region proposal network and ROI pooling layer of the \frcnn network. $b$ is the bounding box regressor and $c$ is the instance-level classifier components of the \frcnn.
+The output $F$ of the backbone network is fed as input to domain adversarial network $s(F;\psi)$ while the output of ROI Pooling layer of the \frcnn detector is fed as an input to instance level domain classifier $t(F[B];\tau)$, $2|D|$ domain specific classifiers ($\gamma_D$ and $\gamma_D'$).
 All terms in the loss function described in Eq.~\eqref{eq:final_main_loss} correspond to either a domain or object classifier.
 We use cross-entropy to train each of these classifier modules.
+The resulting network is shown in Fig.~\ref{fig:proposed_block_diagram_frcnn}.
+Training: We used early stopping with a patience of 10 epochs.
+AdamW (weight decay = $0.0005$, learning rate = $0.001$, batchsize=$2$) has been used as optimiser while training with \emph{GWHD} and Stochastic Gradient Descent (SGD) (weight decay = 0.0005, momentum=0.9, learning rate=\num{2e-3}, batchsize=$2$) has been used for the autnomous driving experiments.
+Different to the default value, in \emph{GWHD} experiments $\alpha_4=0.075$. \frcnn has a total of 41.3 M parameters while the \dgfrcnn uses 48.1 M and 67.8 M number of parameters for training on the autonomous driving and \emph{GWHD} datasets, respectively (the number of inference parameters remains the same as for the baseline architecture).

+{\em \yolo} \cite{redmon2018yolov3,redmon2016you} is a single-stage detector, which means that $B$ and $C$ are assumed to be independent given $F$ and $D$, i.e. $P(B,C|F,D)=P(B|F,D)P(C|F,D)$, resulting in the network structure of Fig.~\ref{fig:proposed_block_diagram_singlestage} We here use a DarkNet-53 backbone network initialise with COCO pretrained weights. $F$ is the top level of the backbone, evaluated at a set of anchor points.
+The output of the $F$ for \yolo are the features at multiple different scales.
+Anchor boxes of three different aspect ratios are regressed at every spatial/grid location of these multi-scale features.
+Training used SGD (learning rate = 0.1, weight decay = 0.0005, momentum = 0.9, batchsize=8) for autonomous driving datasets, and AdamW (learning rate = 0.001, weight decay = 0.0005) for \emph{GWHD} and \emph{URPC}.
+Different to default, $\alpha_3=0.8$ in autonomous driving experiments, and $\alpha_3=0.5$ and $\alpha_4=0.055$ for \emph{GWHD}. \yolo has 61.5 M parameters while \dgyolo trains with 63.4 M and 110 M parameters for driving and \emph{GWHD} datasets, respectively.